libesmtp/libESMTP/docs/critique.md

 ## Internal Interfaces

-Unfortunately, libESMTP does not hide its internal interfaces from public access, it is possible to link against any of its symbols at global scope.
+Unfortunately, libESMTP did not hide its internal interfaces from public access, it is possible to link against any of its symbols at global scope.
 It is important to prevent linking against internal interfaces, since there may be unintended conflicts with symbols in third-party libraries or application code.